Shift3/laptop/README.md

 Supported Platforms currently are limited to the latest versions of each detected OS (Mac, Ubuntu, Debian, Fedora.)
-As this is already rather wide, we will likely not consider supporting additional platforms as we would like to keep the maintenance burden as low as possible
+As this is already rather wide, we will likely not consider supporting additional platforms as we would like to keep the maintenance burden as low as possible.
+The Windows configuration flow is handled separately by Windows users on the team.